Bereavement Support for Parents and Adults

 Services for Adults

 Counselling can be 1-1 or as a couple.
 For parents bereaved of a child of any age, in any circumstance.
-Also for adults affected by the death of a child up to the age of 18 years.

 Pre-bereavement support and counselling